 The course is set for the individual whether they be a total beginner or more advanced and will be totally focused on hand skills.
-If you are new to woodwork I will show you how to use hand tools , starting with planning a piece of wood straight and square and then moving on to cutting joints, such as mortise and tenons, lap joints, having joints and even dovetail joints, most if not all of the joints needed to start making fine furniture.
-Once these have be mastered we will move on to a small project, such as the box in the student work photo.
+If you are new to woodwork I will show you how to use hand tools, starting with planning a piece of wood straight and square and then moving on to cutting joints, such as mortise and tenons, lap joints, having joints and even dovetail joints, most if not all of the joints needed to start making fine furniture.
+Once these have been mastered we will move on to a small project, such as the box in the student work photo.

-For those who already have the above skills I can offer one to one shorter course in more advance level's of skills, such as veneering and laminating, once these skills are mastered we can then take on a project that will use these new skills.
+For those who already have the above skills, I can offer shorter one to one course in more advanced levels of skill, such as veneering and laminating, once these skills are mastered we can then take on a project that will use these new skills.

 Tools and tea are provided.